Our Work in Akwa Ibom State, Nigeria

 We are building systems young people can return to as they grow.

-We imagine a future where a girl in Ikot Ekpene wins an essay competition, completes her education, enters a profession she once thought was out of reach, and one day funds a scholarship for the next generation.
+We imagine a future where a girl from Akwa Ibom wins a competition, completes her education, and one day funds the next generation herself.

 In photo: Neriah, Victoria, and Moriah Otu (L-R)